Introduction to the Weeds

 Here’s the introduction:

 While I studied at Arizona State University, my boys and I would sometimes walk the two miles to campus to pick up assignments and visit the library.
-We lived just north of the Salt River, once a perennial desert stream that dams and diversions have turned into a dry riverbed.
+We lived just north of the Salt River, a perennial desert stream that dams and diversions have turned into a dry riverbed.
 We would enter the riverbed a few blocks from our apartment and exit when we neared the campus.
 That hike was one of our favorite times together.
 The channel held scattered and flood battered Cottonwood trees, Mesquite, Seepwillow, Acacia, clusters of Squawbush, brilliant Brittlebush, thickets of Sunflowers, Mullein spikes, feathery Storksbill, curly Heliotrope, other weeds, lots of bare ground, and a million stones rounded by tumbling down the river.

 Between rock throwing attacks on old tires and washing machines, we saw birds, rabbits, and lizards, but no people.
 During our walk down the riverbed to the urban campus of 40,000 students and thousands of staff, we never encountered another person.
 Not marketed for recreation and perhaps considered a wasteland unworthy of a visit, the Salt River’s dry riverbed was a strip of wilderness running through the heart of a large city.